Introduction

 It’s important to know that some of the Copilot features are only available with Copilot for Microsoft 365, which costs $30/month and adds features to Microsoft 365 applications.

 It also lets you do photo editing and change the style of an image with Image Creator in Photos.
+Copilot+ PCs introduce super resolution and automatic super resolution features, which use AI to enhance image quality and improve frame rates in video and gaming, especially through DirectX integration.
 More imaging power will soon be available in Adobe’s flagship applications—Photoshop, Lightroom, and Express.

 What does Copilot+ do?